kakandemanwell/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley -Prints a confused smiley emoji 2-hellofile -checks the contents of the filr in etc/passwd 3-twofiles -checks content of two files
+4-lastlines -displays the last ten lines in the file